Working while pregnant: tips for managing pregnancy symptoms

 - Talk with your partner, if you have one, about when you might like to return to work and what this means for your partner and family.

 - Think about your financial situation.
 For example, it can be useful to calculate in advance how long you can afford not to do paid work.
-You might be able to get some government parenting payments.
+It might help to do a family budget.

 - Look at child care options, if you plan to use child care.
 Depending on where you live and the type of child care you want, you might need to put your child’s name on a waiting list before your baby is born.
 You could also look at sharing a nanny or ask about grandparents caring for your child.

-- Consider ways to make your daily and weekly routine easier, like pre-cooking and freezing lunches, ordering groceries online, or having a child care pick-up roster.
+- Consider ways to make your daily and weekly routine easier, like ordering groceries online or having a child care pick-up roster.

 - Check your employment contract and find out what your rights are.

-- Talk with your employer about how to stay in touch with your workplace during your leave.
+- Talk with your employer about staying in touch with your workplace during your leave.
 Many employers have informal arrangements (including intranet access) or more formal events like return to work seminars.
-You can do up to 10 days paid work while on leave if this work is to help you ‘keep in touch’ – for example, by becoming familiar with changed systems or getting used to work again.
+While you’re on unpaid parental leave, you can do up to 10 days paid work to ‘keep in touch’ – for example, by becoming familiar with changed systems or getting used to work again.